Institute for Ethics in Public Life

 The institute supports SUNY Plattsburgh’s efforts to inculcate in its students and members of the community-at-large values of citizenship and civic responsibility.
 It does so primarily by providing fellowships for Plattsburgh faculty to spend a semester in residence at the institute.
 While in residence, fellows are supported in developing the capabilities to integrate issues of ethics and civic responsibility into their teaching.
 The ethics institute fellowship program is central to the mission of the institute.
 Since its founding in 1999, the institute has provided fellowship experiences to almost 100 faculty members of the college from across 30 departments.

-In addition to its fellowship program, the institute also sponsors a variety of projects, programs and conversations dedicated to the study of moral and ethical thought and the tenet of civic responsibility.
+In addition to its fellowship program, the institute also sponsors a variety of programs and events dedicated to the study of moral and ethical thought and the tenet of civic responsibility.

 The institute has become the intellectual dynamo of the campus, energizing not just the present fellows but all of us who have been fortunate to work there.
 This can be measured in scholarly activity, in interdisciplinary awareness, and especially in our teaching.